stuartj073/TurnStyle/README.md

 ## UX
 ### User stories
 #### First time visitor goals
--As a first time visitor, I want to get a concrete understanding of the main function of the website and what I can do as a customer.
+- As a first time visitor, I want to get a concrete understanding of the main function of the website and what I can do as a customer.
--As a first time visitor, I want to be easily able to navigate throughout the website to the various sections and pages.
+- As a first time visitor, I want to be easily able to navigate throughout the website to the various sections and pages.
--As a first time visitor, I want to be met with neat, presentable looking website that has a structure that makes sense to the overall page.
+- As a first time visitor, I want to be met with neat, presentable looking website that has a structure that makes sense to the overall page.
--As a first time visitor, I want to be able to make as much sense out of the business with as little information possible.
+- As a first time visitor, I want to be able to make as much sense out of the business with as little information possible.
--As a record store owner, I want to see what the website/company can offer my business to help it reach out to new audiences, -As an artist/record store owner, I want to see that other customer's have had success in using the service.
+- As a record store owner, I want to see what the website/company can offer my business to help it reach out to new audiences,
+- As an artist/record store owner, I want to see that other customer's have had success in using the service.
--As an artist/record store owner, I want to be able to contact the business owner as easily as possible.
+- As an artist/record store owner, I want to be able to contact the business owner as easily as possible.
--As an artist/record store owner, I want to be able to identify the different options at my disposal for advertising my business.
+- As an artist/record store owner, I want to be able to identify the different options at my disposal for advertising my business.
--As an artist/record store owner, I want to be made aware of the various prices associated with each business plan.
+- As an artist/record store owner, I want to be made aware of the various prices associated with each business plan.
--As an owner, I want to display a presentable website to potential customers.
+- As an owner, I want to display a presentable website to potential customers.
--As an owner, I want to push my websites main ethos to the customer in the cover section of the website.
+- As an owner, I want to push my websites main ethos to the customer in the cover section of the website.

 ## Features
 On each page of the website there were two common elements.
 The first being the header element which included the site logo